The following professionals lent their expertise to this article:

 Can I become an LPN/LVN in six months?

-Accelerated/fast-track programs usually take anywhere from six months to one year to complete.
-Although six-month programs are rare, they do exist – typically as a completion program for students who already earned related credits.
+Accelerated/fast-track programs in practical nursing usually take anywhere from six months to one year to complete.
+Although six-month programs are rare, they do exist – typically as a completion program for students who have already earned related credits.

 Regular one-year programs require full-time study and year-round attendance for classes and clinicals.
 Accelerated programs assume that incoming students completed some general education and/or prerequisite courses before enrolling in an LPN/LVN program.
 Students are required to complete as many as 22 credit hours (including clinicals) in one semester.